 Fund accounting is a critical concept for not-for-profit organizations, and proper accounting software tools are essential for ensuring accountability and stewardship of funds.
 In this section, we’ll explore why fund accounting is unique to not-for-profit organizations and why specialized software is necessary.

 Some for-profit businesses separate their accounting records by departments, branches, and product lines.
-This is not the same separation required for fund accounting in nonprofits.
+The separation required for fund accounting is not the same as this.
 Most software packages designed for for-profit businesses do not have fund accounting capabilities.

 Understanding Fund Accounting

-In fund accounting, amounts are segregated into categories based on restrictions set by funding sources and designations made by the governing board.
+Fund accounting segregates amounts into categories based on the restrictions funding sources set and the designations the governing board makes.
 For example, net assets without restrictions is revenue in one fund.
-Whereas, net assets with restrictions is revenue assigned another fund.
-In reporting, a nonprofit using fund accounting will present separate financial statements for each fund.
+Whereas, we assign the revenue to another fund as net assets with restrictions.
+In reporting, using fund accounting will present separate financial statements for each fund.

 The Need for Proper Fund Accounting Software